openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 - The operator adds a lot of value for recovery of failed Control Plane Machines in clusters using Machine API.
 If the operator is installed by default, users are more likely to be able to correctly create new Machines during the cluster recovery process.

+This operator however is not critical to the OpenShift cluster, and while we believe this should be installed by default, it should be be made optional via the install time [component-selection](https://github.com/openshift/enhancements/blob/master/enhancements/installer/component-selection.md) mechanism currently being implemented.

 #### How does this new operator fit within the Cluster API landscape